chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-01-25-git-switcheroo.md

     - git
 templateEngineOverride: njk,md
 originalUrl: https://tweets.chriskirknielsen.com/1573313737502515206/
-originalTitle: From chriskirknielsen's tweet archive
+originalTitle: From chriskirknielsen’s tweet archive
 ---

 I aliased a git command to move commits from one branch to another (usually `main` to `dev`).
 A bad idea? 🤷